-Investigation of known/suspected multiple pituitary hormone disease
+• Investigation of known/suspected multiple pituitary hormone disease.

-- The GnRH test cannot be performed if the child has been primed with sex steroid to stimulate GH response - The test should not be performed on a patient with phaeochromocytoma or insulinoma as it may provoke an attack. - The test should not be carried out following starvation of >48 hours or in the presence of a glycogen storage diseases.
+- The GnRH test cannot be performed if the child has been primed with sex steroid to stimulate GH response. - The test should not be performed on a patient with phaeochromocytoma or insulinoma as it may provoke an attack. - The test should not be carried out following starvation of >48 hours or in the presence of a glycogen storage diseases.
 The inability to mobilise glycogen may result in hypoglycaemia. - The test should not be carried out in patients with severe hypocortisolaemia (9.00am level <100 nmol/L) - Thyroid function must be normal as thyroxine deficiency may reduce the GH and cortisol response.

 - Glucagon can commonly result in nausea and abdominal pain (30%) and patients may rarely vomit. - In children with suspected hypopituitarism prolonged fasting may induce hypoglycaemia.
-Blood glucose should be checked by POCT in these patients whenever a sample is taken. - Asthmatic patients should be carefully monitored - TRH administration can give patients the desire to urinate.
-It is therefore advisable to ask older children to empty their bladder before commencing the test.
+Blood glucose should be checked by POCT in these patients whenever a sample is taken. - Asthmatic patients should be carefully monitored. - TRH administration can give patients the desire to urinate.
+It is therefore advisable to ask older children to empty their bladder before commencing the test. - Order the TRH (protirelin) from pharmacy at least 24 hours in advance.